Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 As an important subset of AI, ML techniques have proven to be a promising solution for addressing the spatial analysis of big data and solving nonlinear problems, especially when the extent of theoretical knowledge of a problem is incomplete \cite{lary2016machine} or when statistical presuppositions are unreliable or not known \cite{dou2019assessment}.
-At present, ML technologies have made considerable achievements in the field of crop growth monitoring, and some typical examples of agrifood growth monitoring based on RS imagery and statistical ML algorithms are presented in Table \ref{tablegrowth}, and other applications will be described in detail below.
+At present, ML technologies have made considerable achievements in the field of crop growth monitoring.
+We have summarized some typical examples of agrifood growth monitoring based on RS imagery and statistical ML algorithms in the appendix.
+In the following text, the applications of AI methods on different sub-directions of agrifood growth monitoring will be sequentially described.

 \textbf{Environmental monitoring:} The environment of crop growth encompasses the external natural conditions of the living space of crops, including the effects of various natural environmental conditions and other biological organisms.
 Among these factors, soil moisture and the contents of soil organic matter (SOM), cation exchange capacity (CEC), Mg, K, and pH are key factors that significantly impact crop growth.